Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 --------------
 The user stories previously laid out in the UX Design section are tested, to ensure that project achieves the user goals.

 __Applicable to all users__
-- *As a user, I would like to easily navigate and understand the site on landing.*
+- As a user, I want to be able to quickly understand the purpose of the site
+  - The user lands on an informative site.
+- As a user, I need to be able to navigate around the page in a standard format
-  - The landing page is clear and nav bar displays all relevant links.
+  - The nav bar is clear and structured in a familar format.
-- *As a user, I require a link to purchase the books.*
+- As a user, I would like to see products that I can purchase without signing up to become a member of the page
+  - I can view all products without registering an account.
+- As a user, I would like to know where the company is based and the team behind it.
-  - A link to purchase books is available for each book card.
+   - A brief introduction to the team is clear in the footer.
-- *As a user, the ability to log in and register is important.*
+- As a user, I require the ability to see my cart, how much the total about is and what products have been added.
-  - The user has the ability to log in and register.
+  - I can see my cart and the total amount
-- *As a user, I would like to be able to rate and review books, and add them to the site collection.*
+- As a user, I would like the ability to register for more interesting topics.
-  - The user can add a number rating out of 5 and a detailed decription of the book for other users.
+  - I can register and view blogsposts.
+- As a user, the ability to purchase my products safely is a necessity.
+  - The secure checkout functions properly.
-- *As a user, I need to be able to search the collection for different topics.*
+- As a user, I require the need to be able to use the site on mobile, tablet and desktop.
-  - The user has a search functionality available.
+  - The site a has good responsive elements.

 __General user__
-- *As a general user, I require to be able to view and use elements of the site without logging in.*
+- As a general user, I require to be able to view and use elements of the site without logging in.
-  - The user does not need to be logged in to use the main element of the site.
-The user can search and follow links to purchase without registering.
+  - I can view all core elements of the site without the need to log in.
-- *As a general user, I would like to still have the option to follow the link to buy without registering an account.*
+- As a general user, I would like to still have the option to follow the link to buy without registering an account.
-  - The user can follow the purchase link from the landing page.
+  - I can purchase products without being a member of the site.

+__Club member__
+- As a club member, I would like access to content that a user who is not a member cannot access, for example a blog or playlists etc.
+  - As a club member I get access to the blog.
+- As a club member, I require access to a profile where I can see my order history.
+  - I can see order history and shipping details.
+- As a club member, I need a seamless ability to sign in and log out.
+  - I can log out and log in similar to standard practice.

 __Admin Users__
-- *As an admin, I require the ability to edit and delete topics and books.*
+- As a Super-user, I require the ability to edit, add and delete products for sale and listings.
-  - The admin has the key functions required to edit, delete or add any book on the database.
+  - Admin has full CRUD functionality.
-- *As an admin, I need to access the books quickly with direct links to edit and delete functions.*
+- As a Super-user, I need to add to the club blog post section.
- - The admin can easily access any book from the landing page or the admin profile page for uploads the admin has made.
+  - Admin can add blogpost.